Italy Gambling Regulation

 1Overview

-Many of the modern types of betting and gambling originate from Italy, a country considered to be the birthplace of bingo, sports betting, baccarat, and more.
-Roman legionnaires are known to have played various games of chance such as the predecessor of backgammon, Ludus Duodecim Scriptorum.
-Over the following centuries, different dice and card games were invented in Italy, while baccarat came into existence around the 14th century.
-After gaining popularity, it was transported in France and from there, across Europe.
+Many modern forms of betting and gambling originate in Italy, a country considered the birthplace of bingo, sports betting, baccarat, and more.
+Roman legionnaires are known to have played various games of chance, such as Ludus Duodecim Scriptorum, the predecessor of backgammon.
+Over the following centuries, numerous dice and card games were created in Italy, and baccarat emerged around the 14th century.
+After it gained popularity, the game traveled to France and then spread across Europe.

 2World's First Casino

-The world’s first casino was Italian, although the word itself did not become popular until several centuries after that.
-This was the Ridotto, a gambling house, which started operating in 1638 in Venice, Italy.
-Visitors there used to play card games, Basetta, and Biribi.
-The venue was opened by the Great Council of Venice to provide regulated gambling during the carnival season and bring revenue to state coffers.
+The world’s first casino was Italian, although the term itself did not become popular until several centuries later.
+The Ridotto, a gambling house, opened in 1638 in Venice, Italy.
+Visitors played card games such as Basetta and Biribi.
+The Great Council of Venice launched the venue to offer regulated gambling during the carnival season and to generate revenue for state coffers.

 3Private Gaming Clubs

-After the Government closed it in 1774, clandestine gambling activities were carried out in private homes and gaming clubs.
-The word for house “casa” and its derivative “casino”, which means villa or social club, became associated with gambling and gambling venues.
-It was later reopened and renamed to what is now known as Casino di Venezia.
+After the government closed it in 1774, clandestine gambling continued in private homes and gaming clubs.
+The Italian word for house, “casa,” and its derivative “casino,” meaning villa or social club, gradually became associated with gambling venues.
+The establishment was later reopened and renamed, becoming what is now known as Casino di Venezia.

 Legal Landscape in Italy

-The legal landscape in Italy is quite straightforward, at least when it comes to gambling and online casinos, in particular.
-The country is divided into 20 administrative regions but they have no legislative or other authority on gambling activities.
-All forms of gambling, including land-based and interactive operations, must be authorized and regulated at a state level.
-This is one of the most basic principles in the Italian gambling legislation and it is clearly stated in Article 1 of Legislative Decree no.496 of 14 April 1948.
-Therefore, any non-authorized gambling activity is considered illegal, while the most serious cases are deemed a criminal offense.
+The legal landscape in Italy regarding gambling, especially online casinos, is relatively straightforward.
+The country is divided into 20 administrative regions, but none of them have legislative or other authority over gambling activities.
+All forms of gambling, including land-based and interactive operations, must be authorized and regulated at the state level.
+This fundamental principle of Italian gambling legislation is clearly stated in Article 1 of Legislative Decree no.496 of 14 April 1948.
+Therefore, any unauthorized gambling activity is illegal, and the most serious cases are treated as criminal offenses.

-All forms of gambling in Italy are regulated by primary legislation, which includes multiple Civil Code provisions and some specific laws.
-Gambling activities are also governed by secondary legislation, i.e. the regulations issued by the national gaming authority Agenzia delle Dogane e dei Monopoli (ADM).
+All forms of gambling in Italy are regulated by primary legislation, which includes multiple Civil Code provisions and several specific laws.
+Gambling activities are also governed by secondary legislation, namely the regulations issued by the national gaming authority Agenzia delle Dogane e dei Monopoli (ADM).
 Under Italian law, online gaming operations can be carried out only after obtaining an Italian license.
-Both land-based and interactive gambling is prohibited for minors (individuals under the age of 18).
+Both land-based and interactive gambling are prohibited for minors (individuals under the age of 18).

 Land-Based Gambling